AR2000AR/openComputers_codes/README.md

 ---
 ## Other programs

+### vending
+A automatic vending machine program.
+Install it on a normal computer with a transposer.
+Can use coins (libGUI) or a CB (libCB & bank_api).
+Configurable.

+### stargate
+Graphical interface to control and monitor gates from [Stargate Network](https://www.curseforge.com/minecraft/mc-mods/stargate-network).
+Whitelist, blacklist, gate list, iris management and password.
+Fully configurable from the GUI

+### doorCtrl
+Control a number of redstone IO blocs with a single touchscreen.
+Easy to configure with `doorCtrl -c`

 ### itemIdCatcher
 Write the item id of every items in the chest on top of the transposer in a file.
 Item are moved on the chest on the bottom once it's id is saved.
 The program stop after 3 loop without items in the chest.

-### doorCtrl
-Control a number of redstone IO blocs with a single touchscreen.
-Easy to configure with `doorCtrl -c`

 ### autocrafter
 Use a PC, a Robot, linked card and a transposer to craft items